California Drivers Ranked Among Worst in Nation

 California has been ranked as having the second-worst drivers in the U.S., according to a study conducted by Quote Wizard, an insurance company comparison website.

-Quote Wizard analyzed statistics gathered from its own reports and the Federal Highway Administration to identify state fatality information and the number of accidents involving speeding tickets, DUIs and additional violations in order to rate each state.
+Quote Wizard analyzed statistics gathered from its own reports and the Federal Highway Administration to identify state fatality information and the number of car accidents caused by negligence that involved speeding tickets, DUIs and additional violations in order to rate each state.

 The study revealed that in each category, California placed: